k2view-academy/K2View-Academy/articles/19_Broadway/actors/05_db_actors.md

 Data can be loaded in a Broadway flow using either a **DbLoad** Actor or a **DbCommand** Actor.

-To load the data use the **DbLoad** Actor by populating the Actor's input arguments as follows:
+To load the data, use the **DbLoad** Actor by populating the Actor's input arguments as follows:

 * **command**, select INSERT, UPDATE or UPSERT from the dropdown list.
 * **schema**, **table**, either type it in or click the **DB** button to select it from the DB Table Selection popup.